-Craving an easy apple pie recipe for two but don’t want leftovers?
-Here’s the perfect solution for your apple pie fix – Double Crusted Apple Pie For Two baked in ramekins with a homemade pie crust and apple pie filling.
+Craving an easy apple pie recipe but don’t want leftovers?
+These Mini Apple Pie For Two are baked in ramekins with a homemade pie crust and homemade apple pie filling.
 No special 6 inch pie pan needed!

 Of course every apple pie needs homemade apple pie filling!
 I’ll show you how to scale down apple pie filling for exactly two mini apple pies.